econ-ark/HARK/Documentation/ARKitecture.md

 #### The Flow of Time and Other Methods

 Because dynamic optimization problems are solved recursively in our framework, it is natural to list time-varying values in reverse chronological order-- the ***solve()*** method loops over the values in each time-varying list in the same direction that a human would read them.
 When simulating agents after the solution has been obtained, however, it is much more convenient for time-varying parameters to be listed in ordinary chronological order-- the direction in which they will be experienced by simulated agents.
-To allow the user to set the order in which ''time is flowing'' for an instance of ***AgentType***, the HARK framework includes functionality to easily change ordering of time-varying values.
+To allow the user to set the order in which ''time is flowing'' for an instance of ***AgentType, the HARK framework includes functionality to easily change ordering of time-varying values.

 The attribute ***time_flow*** is ***True*** if variables are listed in ordinary chronological order and ***False*** otherwise.  ***AgentType*** has the following methods for manipulating time: